MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

   - Greater than half-million applications worth of vulnerability data with more than 400 unique CWE's.
   - Data points included year, cwe, what kind of test it was (human, automated), number of apps found with at least one incident of the CWE.
   - The data points are aggregated to determine an incident rate per CWE.

+^ About the order
+  - The order is incredibly suspect.
+Depending on how you analyze the data you could come up with different orders.
+  - So I would emphasize that the order of the list is not representative of their importance.
+  - This is also an incomplete list, the "Top 10".
+Since you could make a checklist with hundreds of items (kind of like the ASVS),
+  - I'd argue that the Top 10 are probably all of equal importance.

 ^ About the names:
   - Titles are meant to be root causes, not symptoms.